 If you need to withdraw from all of your classes or take an extended leave of absence (one semester or more) from Rutgers, you need to fill out a Withdrawal form.

-If your absence from school is too lengthy or involved that you cannot make up the missed work, you should see a dean in Academic Services to discuss your options of withdrawing from one or more classes.
+If your absence from school is too lengthy or involved that you cannot make up the missed work, you should see a DEAN in Academic Services to discuss your options of withdrawing from one or more classes (you cannot see an advisor for this).
 For absences longer than 2 weeks or for chronic health conditions, students have some important decisions to make regarding their education.

 Some Things to Consider